indica-mcf/Indica/doc/tutorial.rst

 Optimise high Z density profile
 -------------------------------

+Next we re-scale the high Z density profile (without changing the shape at the centre) using an independant high Z element measurement (e.g. bolometry or VUV).

+..
+   TODO: code block for rescaling here

-Now we fit a gaussian over-density on the low field side of the plasma using the actual bolometry measurements and our bolometry predictor:
+We also fit a gaussian over-density on the low field side of the plasma using the actual bolometry measurements and our bolometry predictor:

 .. code-block:: python